 GOURMET: The Magazine of Good Living, January 2000

-Okay, so this isn’t a book at all, but a short essay written for a culinary magazine, but I just HAD to include this one in my list!
-In just a few minutes, you’ll be taken on a spectacular tour of mouth-watering South Indian dishes by Bangalore-based author Shoba Narayan, who describes her journey to attending college in the United States when she was a girl.
+Okay, so this isn’t a book at all, but a short essay written for a culinary magazine, though I just HAD to include this one in my list!
+In just a few minutes, you’ll be taken on a spectacular tour of mouth-watering South Indian dishes by Bangalore-based author Shoba Narayan, who describes her journey to be able to attend college in the United States when she was a girl.
 It’s incredible to see the role of food in the culture of Karnataka, especially when one of the most common greetings seems to be “oota aita? — have you eaten?”
 Really, just read the essay!

 BONUS: Check out Bengaluru Oota Company for one of the most intimate South Indian dining experiences you could ask for 🙂

 Why didn’t this book make the cut?
 I haven’t read it myself!
 However, this Bangalorean coming-of-age “instant classic” is definitely on my list.
 Read an excerpt of the text here, published on occasion of the novel’s recent re-release.

 I hope you enjoyed this list of my top 5 books to read if you’re interning in Bengaluru.
 India (and especially the southern part) has an incredible literary history in both English and local languages that American institutions like Penn tend to glaze over.
 I encourage everyone to take a class on South Asian literature, history, or culture, because there’s just so much to learn!